pjkearns/Edison-Camera-Control/README.md

 For these scripts you need Python 2.7.x https://www.python.org/downloads/

-Windows Notepad is derping about newline style, use something better than that, like Notepad++, PsPad, or even WordPad

 Edit settings.py with your camera IP.
 No need to launch this script

 * Edit options.txt (un/comment lines as needed) and launch Camera_set.py to set uncommented options